At one point in my transition, I'd interviewed for a job and felt confident I would receive an offer. Naturally, I considered how I would react.

 - Evaluate the company, its location and your willingness to travel.

 - Ask questions to help you better understand the role requirements and duties.
 This will help you to assess the value you will create for the company, the biggest determining factor in offer negotiations.

 - Waiting for a job offer can be a stressful period.
 Put yourself at ease by asking the recruiter about the company's selection timeline.

-- Once you’ve secured an offer, ask for time to review and consider it – two to three days is not unreasonable.
+- Once you've secured an offer, ask for time to review and consider it; 2-3 days is not unreasonable.

 During the negotiation:

 - Avoid ultimatums unless you will refuse the offer if the company does not meet your particular demand(s).

 Get more tips on each of these steps in Koch Industries' Transition Guide.